 This is not to say AP ignores dates altogether.
 They are important targets and a way to monitor progress, lateness, or efficiency.
 The methodology simply considers that dates have nothing to do with effectiveness.

 Effective and Efficient

-In fact, everything in APM is about achieving these two goals.
+In fact, everything in AP is about achieving these two goals.

 Effective: (adjective) successful in producing a desired or intended result.